vrnxx/echo-web-server/README.md

 # Simple echo web-server
+An EchoServer is an application that allows a client and a server to connect so a client can send a message to the server and the server can receive the message and send, or echo, it back to the client.

-Simple web-server on Python with socket default library.
+Simple echo web-server on Python with socket default library.

 Socket library official docs [here](https://docs.python.org/3/library/socket.html).